BD-J

 Main Article: Video Games

-BD-J mode is capable of making complex 2D or 2.5D video games.
+BD-J mode is capable of making complex 2D or 2.5D video games, though limited by remote input and player resources.

 Sources